chriopter/esphome-fan-controller/README.md

 - Fan red → 12V
 - Fan black → GND

+### Known Limitation: Reduced Max Speed
+The ESP32 outputs 3.3V PWM signals, but PC fans expect 5V PWM.
+This means:
+- Fan interprets 3.3V as ~66% signal
+- Max speed limited to ~750-1000 RPM instead of full speed
+- This is a hardware limitation of the fixed PCB

+For most cabinet cooling this is sufficient.
+If you need 100% speed, temporarily disconnect the PWM wire (blue) - the fan will run at full speed without PWM control.

 ## How It Works
 Set target temperature.
 Fan adjusts speed automatically.
 - Too hot → Fan speeds up